 The UAL Decolonising Arts Institute works on collaborative projects in arts and education across UAL and beyond, seeking to drive and support cultural and institutional change.

 Our projects have grown out of dialogues and partnerships, including with artists, researchers and other higher education institutions.

-2020/21: This programme explores institutional histories, memories and experimental approaches to decolonising UAL from within.
+This programme explores institutional histories, memories and experimental approaches to decolonising UAL from within.

-Working in partnership, we are co-developing a year-long programme of workshops led by Dr Anjalie Dalal-Clayton to support people working in and with museums to embed anti-racism and decolonisation in museum practices.
+Workshops supporting people working in and with museums to embed anti-racism and decolonisation in museum practices.

 Find out more about our vision and ambitions for decolonising arts.